5 year discount retirement interest only [DG002]

-- 5% of the amount repaid during year 1;
+- 5% of the amount repaid during the first year;

-- 4% of the amount repaid during year 2;
+- 4% of the amount repaid during the second year;

-- 3% of the amount repaid during year 3;
+- 3% of the amount repaid during the third year;

-- 2% of the amount repaid during year 4; and
+- 2% of the amount repaid during the fourth year; and

-- 1% of the amount repaid during year 5.
+- 1% of the amount repaid during the fifth year.

 - Help you understand our criteria